seafile-data/seafile-manual/config/seafile-conf.md

 ```
 [fileserver]
 # Set maximum upload file size to 200M.
+# If not configured, there is no file size limit for uploading.
 max_upload_size=200

 # Set maximum download directory size to 200M.
+# Default is 100M.
 max_download_dir_size=200

 ```